-Have you thought about the types of insurance you’ll need to protect your small business?
+Have you thought about the types of insurance that are needed to protect your small business?
 If your business is like many others, you may need policies to protect your employees, site, and customers’ critical data.

 Your insurance needs will depend on a number of factors.
 These include whether you work from home or offsite, whether you store personal customer data, and whether you employ others in addition to yourself.
 But here's something to keep in mind.
 Many find they need some or all of the types of insurance we cover in this article.
 However, you should speak with a commercial insurance agent who can advise you on your specific needs.

 What are some of the insurance policies that might be needed for my small business?

 Commercial general liability (CGL)

-CGL is a must for small business owners.
+CGL insurance is almost always needed by small business owners.
 It can protect you from “claims that occur through the ordinary course of business operations.”
 These might include property damage, injury, and claims of stolen ideas, invasions of privacy, slander, or copyright infringement against you or your employees.

 When to purchase it: Before you create products or begin work